zalacer/projects-tn/README.md

 ##projects-tn

-This is a collection of demo projects for reference.

 **CoreJavaForTheImpatient** is an Eclipse project featuring solutions for the 209 exercises in Cay S. Horstmann's book Core Java® for the Impatient.